-- \ The Jordan Lube Oil Manufacturing Company has been activated as of April 1, 2022, and the entire activity and oil factory has been annexed to it. - \\ Jordan Liquefied Petroleum Gas Manufacturing and Filling Company has been activated as of the first of January 2023 after all the liquefied gas activities have been annexed to it (except for gas production activity).
+- The Jordan Lube Oil Manufacturing Company has been activated as of April 1, 2022, and the entire activity and oil factory has been annexed to it. - Jordan Liquefied Petroleum Gas Manufacturing and Filling Company has been activated as of the first of January 2023 after all the liquefied gas activities have been annexed to it (except for gas production activity) Including the three gas stations and a workshop for maintaining and rehabilitating cylinders as facilities in which it operates.